 Staff knew their responsibilities if they had concerns about the safety of children, young people and adults who were vulnerable due to their circumstances.
 The practice had safeguarding policies and procedures to provide staff with information about identifying, reporting and dealing with suspected abuse.
+The practice manager was the dedicated safeguarding lead with responsibilities for overseeing these procedures.
 Information including the contact details for the local safeguarding team was accessible to staff.
 We saw evidence that staff received safeguarding training and they knew about the signs and symptoms of abuse and neglect and how to report concerns.

 The practice had a whistleblowing policy.
 Staff told us they felt confident they could raise concerns without fear of recrimination.